Master of Information

 A program concentration is a specialized area of study within a broader academic program, allowing students to focus on specific topics or disciplines of their choice.

-Is it possible to choose more than one concentration?
+Is it possible to add a second concentration?

 Future students choose one concentration as the focus of their studies